-A need for a device to raise the hips of women and a device to support the thighs and calves of women with disabilities during transvaginal ultrasounds is required to aid prevention of preterm delivery and improve obstetrical and gynecological care experiences.
+A need for a device to raise the hips of women and a device to support the thighs and calves of women with disabilities during transvaginal ultrasounds is required to aid in the prevention of preterm delivery and improve obstetrical and gynecological care experiences.
 The devices must be adjustable to accommodate the needs of women with varying degrees of mobility, weights and hospital rooms.
 In addition, an educational system will need to be implemented with the devices.
 The education system should include information on proper care and accommodation of women with disabilities and applications to pregnancy, to improve experiences in clinical settings.

 The Accessible Care Pregnancy Clinic at Sunnybrook Hospital is a clinic specifically designed to meet the needs of pregnant women with disabilities.
-The problem presented of lack of leg and hip support for transvaginal ultrasounds was presented through contact with the clinic, by Dr. Anne Berndl and her coworkers, including nurses and technologist.
+The problem presented of lack of leg and hip support for transvaginal ultrasounds was presented through contact with the clinic, by Dr. Anne Berndl and her coworkers, including nurses and technologists.

 Widely Accessible and Secure Pill Dispenser

 The current general objective for this project is to design and develop a more accessible container for patients to store their prescription medications.
 Current designs for prescription medication containers are equipped with child safety mechanisms that while being effective to protect children, can also pose real difficulties for those afflicted with a number of different disabilities.
-Although there exists many easy to open containers on the market, these alternatives defeat the purpose of the original designs and compromise on safety for improved usability.
+Although there are many easy-to-open containers on the market, these alternatives defeat the purpose of the original designs and compromise safety for improved usability.